atomicdata-dev/atomic-data-docs/src/authentication.md

 ## Authentication for [websockets](websockets.md)

 - Since there's only a single HTTP request, we don't have a subject to fetch.
 Use `ws` as a subject, so sign a string like `ws 12940791247`.

+## Limitations / considerations

+- Since we need the Private Key to sign Commits and requests, the client should have this available.
+This means the client software as well as the user should deal with key management.